BellGasp/ember-dashboard-controls/README.md

 ### Dashhead

-The Dashhead currently exposes the `titles` and `toolbar` component which can be used to create the left and right side of the dashhead component respectively.
+The Dashhead currently exposes the `titles` and `toolbar` components which can be used to create the left and right side of the dashhead component respectively.

 #### Titles
 The `titles` component exposes the `title` and `subtitle` components which can be used to display the title and subtitle in the Dashhead.